1-rafael-1/pi-pico-alarmclock/README.md

 ### Power Consumption

-My observed battery life is around 36 hours from fully charged to the charger module switching everything off.
-This does seem a bit quick for my gut feeling, so I wanted to get a better idea if I have made a mistake somewhere or if I could reasonably expect to be able to tweak that somehow.

 These are the assumptions I made regarding power consumption.
 I did not measure any of these but researched online to arrive at some idea.
 In general my calculation based on these assumptions matches what I can observe.
-So for the time being, 36h is my battery life.

 |Component|Current (mA)|Current (Ah)|
 |:--|:--|:--|